performant-software/neatline.org/_posts/2012-08-29-using-neatline-with-historical-maps-part-3-geoserver.md

 categories:
   - Tutorials
 ---

+**Note** This is specifically for Omeka/Neatline 1.x.
+If you are using Omeka/Neatline 2.x, you can upload your maps to Geoserver with Option 2 below.
+Follow [Editing Record Imagery](http://docs.neatline.org/style-tab-imagery.html) for working with the WMS layers.

 *[Cross-posted with <a href="http://dclure.org/tutorials/neatline-maps-geoserver/" target="_blank">dclure.org</a> and <a href="http://www.scholarslab.org/geospatial-and-temporal/using-neatline-with-historical-maps-geoserver/" target="_blank">scholarslab.org</a>]*

 <small><em>This is part 3 of a 3-post tutorial that walks through process of georeferencing a historical map and using it in GeoServer and Neatline.</em></small>